trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 ## For BETA Testers
 While in BETA, the code is subject to frequent changes.
 Each commit of the code in my repository will include a brief description of the changes being made.
 Most will be minor and noted in the change log.
 If a major change is made, I will post it on the Community Forum, Custom Drivers.
 ## Prerequisites
 This driver is unable to control cameras that are directly connected to a NVR.
-To use the driver, your cameras much be on a switch that is connected to your router.
+Your cameras much be on a switch that is connected to your router and configured with a static ip address.

 To use the key feature of this driver, which is to trigger Alarm Input Events on your camera using rules in HE, your camera must have wired Alarm I/O ports that are accessible and not in use.
 Because, the first thing you will need to do is jump the alarm in/out positive ports with a jumper wire.
 This is required since the driver is only allowed to trigger Alarm Out when using the Hikvision CGI.
 The CGI does not not allow apps to trigger Alarm In.
 The only way to trigger Alarm In is to put voltage on the wire, which is all triggering Alarm Out does.
+You can and should test this yourself first by connecting the ports and triggering a manual alarm from the camera, then turn it off.

 This driver also requires specific camera settings, which are described below.
 ## Introduction
 This device driver implements the HE Actuator capability.
 It allows you to trigger Alarm Input Events and enable/disable Motion Detection and PIR Sensors on your Hikvision cameras by running its custom commands from your rules and apps.

 So when you call the command to set Alarm On from your rules, the driver will trigger Alarm Out and the voltage will flow.
 The Alarm Input Event on your camera will then fire, provided it is enabled and armed.
-You can and should test this yourself by connecting the ports and triggering a manual alarm from the camera.

 This allows you to trigger alarms on your cameras whenever conditions warrant and use HE to control the arming schedule for Motion Detection and PIR sensors.